tejasramdas/habit/README.md

 2. LED sync works fine.
 Log makes final LED status 1 if final timestamp is greater than recording time.
 2. Tried recording tracking video.
 Works well.
 Need to make function.

+3/5/23
+1. Updated light stimulus to include projector with Makie
+2. Fixed light stimulus loop to only toggle when required, not on every iteration

 To do:
 1. Simple interface for recording/saving.
-2. Test LED recording
-3. Precompile for quick startup
+2. Precompile for quick startup